bvraghav/elevator-pitch-d016y/README.md

-The movement of an elevator is modelled as a graph traversal, where each physical level: `0:"G", 1:"L1", ...` is mapped onto a meta-level that is indexed as `m=3*l`, so that `0:"G", 3:"L1",...` and the state of traversal (or rest) is modelled as edges between the meta levels and their duration of travel as edge weights.
+The movement of an elevator is modelled as a graph traversal, where each physical level: `0:"G", 1:"L1", ...` is mapped onto a meta-level that is indexed as `m=3*l`, so that `0:"G", 3:"L1",...`.
+The total number of physical levels in the building is abstracted as `LMAX`, so that `0,1,...,LMAX-1` represent the physical levels, and `0,3,...,3*(LMAX-1)` represent the corresponding meta-levels.

+The state of traversal (or rest) is modelled as edges between the meta levels and their duration of travel as edge weights.
 The elevator may *stay at rest* for a predefined repeatable duration `DR`, represented as a loop `[3*m,3*m]`.